 The second thing is to check the compatibility of the pedal with your piano.
 The best thing is to always buy a universal pedal that you can use with any type of piano.

-Durability is also another factor that matters.
+Durability is also another crucial factor.
 You don’t want to buy a piano pedal that doesn’t guarantee you long service.
 It is also good to assure that the base material offers a good grip on the floor.

 The final thing to do is to always conduct thorough research before you purchase any sustain pedal to avoid disappointments.